7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **How can I export the XY positions of the data, e.g. the strain force?**
 </summary>
-There is an ‘export’ function, and even an accessory program to export things.
+There is an `export` function, and even an accessory program to export things.
-For example, I get the force of every motor in the simulation from ‘report single:force’, like this:
+For example, I get the force of every motor in the simulation from `report single:force`, like this:

 	% frame   49
 	% start   50